 The ASO rehearses on Tuesdays and Thursdays from 3:30pm to 5:30pm in Spencer Rehearsal Hall (119) of the Broyhill Music Center.
 Students enrolled in Symphony Orchestra receive one hour of academic credit by registering for MUS 1105.
 Non-majors and community members who wish to perform with the ASO must agree to participate in all ASO activities, including off-campus tours, scholarship benefit concerts and other ASO events, as required.

 Appalachian Opera Orchestra

-The Appalachian Opera Orchestra (AOO) collaborates with the Appalachian Opera Theater on a major production during the spring semester every year.
+The Appalachian Opera Orchestra (AOO) collaborates with the Appalachian Opera Theater on a major production during the fall semester every year.
+Our productions include:

 1. When are auditions?

-Next string auditions will be heldin August 2018
+Next string auditions will be held in August 2020

 2. Where are auditions?

 String auditions will be held in the string faculty studios.

 All wind instruments and percussion auditions will be held in 119, 214, Rosen Concert Hall, and the Recital Hall.